 - The copy number of integrated Cas9

-The CRISPR/Cas9 system can be used to knockout individual genes.
-In this case, Cellecta has a single-vector CRISPR Cas9 vector, such that you only need to transduce your target cells one time.
+The CRISPR/Cas9 system can be used to knock out individual genes.
+In this case, Cellecta has a Single-Vector system expressing both sgRNA and Cas9, such that you only need to transduce your target cells one time.
 Cells can then be selected with puromycin to enrich for cells expressing the construct and having the desired gene knocked out.